hyvip-ai/water-drop-cursor/readme.md

 1. React.js and Next.js projects :

    - Install the package using the above command
-   - Add the following script in `index.html` in react and `_app.jsx` in your next project.
+   - Add the following script in `index.html` in react and `_document.jsx` in your next project.

    ```js
     <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/2.0.1/TweenMax.min.js" defer></script>